centria/console/docs/part0.md

 The first letter is either **-** or **d**, which tells if the resource is a file **-** or a directory **d**.
 There are also other types of files, but these are the most common.
 The following nine symbols are reserved for the permissions themselves.
 The permissions are always marked in the same order: read (r), write (w) and execute (x).
 The first three symbols describe the permissions of the owner.
 If there is a dash **-** at the place of a specific permission, the permission is missing, i.e. it has not been given.

 The next three symbols reveal the permissions of the group of the file.
 A group is a way of bundling users together.
-For example all the students of the department of computer science could be in the same group.
+For example all the students of the school could be in the same group.
 A file is assigned to a group, and the group can have certain permissions.
 These permissions apply to all members of the group.

 The last three symbols describe the permissions of other users: Those who are not the owner, or belong to the group of the file.